 LaTeX-produced PDFs are a common and welcome submission format.
 For accessibility purposes, we ask PDF submitters to also provide the sources of their submission in a textual format, such as .tex sources.
 Reviewers may read either the submitted PDF or the text version.

-- Friday 17th May (any time zone): Abstract submission deadline
+- Extended Friday 24th May (any time zone): Abstract submission deadline

 - Sunday 30th June: Author notification